bbfrederick/rapidtide/docs/usage.rst

 Inputs:
 ^^^^^^^
 	Happy needs a 4D BOLD fMRI data file (space by time) as input.
 This can be Nifti1 or Nifti2.
 If you have a simultaneously recorded cardiac waveform, it will happily use it, otherwise it will try to construct (and refine) one.
+NOTE: the 4D input dataset needs to be completely unpreprocessed - gradient distortion correction and motion correction can destroy the relationship between slice number and actual acquisition time, and slice time correction does not behave as expected for aliased signals (which the cardiac component in fMRI most certainly is), and in any case we need the slice time offsets to construct our waveform.

 Outputs: